suterma/playground/How to use a DVD with a Synology NAS.md

 - "Allow remote control via HTTP": Set to enabled
 - I left the port on 8080, because on Linux these higher-numbered ports are useable without privileges.
-- I intentionally removed the given username for basic authentication.
+- I intentionally did not set a password.
 I want to give unrestricted access in the internal network.